fybrik/fybrik/site/docs/reference/crds.md

 </table>

-#### Blueprint.status.modules[key]
+#### Blueprint.status.observedState
 <sup><sup>[↩ Parent](#blueprintstatus)</sup></sup>

-ObservedState represents a part of the generated Blueprint/Plotter resource status that allows update of FybrikApplication status
+ObservedState includes information to be reported back to the FybrikApplication resource It includes readiness and error indications, as well as user instructions

 <table>
     <thead>